awesomemotive/wp-simple-pay-lite/readme.txt

 = Accept ACH and Alternative Payment Methods =

-Give your customers the option to pay directly from their bank accounts with ACH debit payments and take advantage of lower fees.
+Give your U.S. customers the option to pay directly from their bank accounts with ACH debit payments and take advantage of lower fees.
 ACH payments on Stripe cost 0.80%, capped at $5, with no monthly fees or verification fees.

 [Try our ACH debit payment demos](https://demo.wpsimplepay.com/ach-debit-payment-method/?utm_source=wporg&utm_campaign=lite-plugin&utm_medium=link)